tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 - - -

-### 10. Instructor Do: Review Multi-Indexing (10 min)
+### 10. Instructor Do: Review Indexing Fever (10 min)

-In this activity, the instructor will perform a dry walkthrough of the student activity solution.
+In this section, you will perform a dry walk-through of the solution for the Indexing Fever activity that students just completed.

 **File:** [indexing_fever.ipynb](Activities/09-Stu_Multi_Indexing/Solved/Core/indexing_fever.ipynb)